adamkarvonen/SAEBench/README.md

 ### Installation

+**Versioning and Stability** This repository will continue to evolve as upstream libraries (such as SAE Lens) update.
+If you ever run into dependency conflicts or want an environment that reproduces all results from the paper, you can use the `stable_paper_version` branch.
+That branch includes a UV lockfile with fully pinned dependencies and provides a fully reproducible setup that will not change over time.

 **Stable Install (Recommended):** Set up a virtual environment with python >= 3.10 and clone the repo.
 To use our tested pinned dependencies, also use our `constraints.txt`.

 ```